The Financial Technology Law Review: Singapore

 Outlook and conclusions

-When we first started advising on fintech-related matters, many of the fintech companies were not looking to be licensed and wanted to structure their product or service such that they may rely on available licensing exemptions.
+When we first started advising on fintech-related matters, many of the fintech companies were not looking to be licensed and wanted to structure their product or service such that they might rely on available licensing exemptions.
 Subsequently, as certain models of fintech products and services became more common (e.g., peer-to-peer lending and equity crowdfunding models), MAS provided greater guidance on the regulatory treatment of these models.
 Following on from this, there was a shift towards fintech companies seeking to be licensed.
 We believe that the current models of fintech companies will probably persist but the manner in which they will be operationalised will change.
 In this respect, we believe that many of these models will utilise blockchain technology in their products or services.
-It is also likely that other models leveraging blockchain technology will appear in the market (e.g., tokenised assets).
+We have advised on and seen various models leveraging blockchain technology enter the market (e.g., exchanges dealing with tokenised assets), and we expect this trend to continue.

 1 Adrian Ang V-Meng and Alexander Yap Wei-Ming are partners at Allen & Gledhill LLP.